typhonjs-node-npm-scripts/typhonjs-npm-scripts-build-babel/README.md

 - [babel-plugin-add-module-exports](https://www.npmjs.com/package/babel-plugin-add-module-exports)
 - [babel-plugin-module-alias](https://www.npmjs.com/package/babel-plugin-module-alias)

+For the latest significant changes please see the [CHANGELOG](https://github.com/typhonjs-node-npm-scripts/typhonjs-npm-scripts-build-babel/blob/master/CHANGELOG.md).

 For a comprehensive ES6 build / testing / publishing NPM module please see [typhonjs-npm-build-test](https://www.npmjs.com/package/typhonjs-npm-build-test) as it combines this module along with transpiling ES6 sources with Babel, pre-publish script detection, ESDoc dependencies, testing with Mocha / Istanbul and an Istanbul instrumentation hook for JSPM / SystemJS tests.
 For a full listing of all TyphonJS NPM script modules available please see [typhonjs-node-npm-scripts](https://github.com/typhonjs-node-npm-scripts) organization on GitHub.

 ------